perrygeo/python-rasterstats/README.rst

 You can specify the statistics to calculate using the ``stats`` argument::

     >>> stats = zonal_stats("tests/data/polygons.shp",
                              "tests/data/elevation.tif",
                              stats=['min', 'max', 'median', 'majority', 'sum'])

     >>> # also takes space-delimited string
     >>> stats = zonal_stats("tests/data/polygons.shp",
                              "tests/data/elevation.tif",
                              stats="min max median majority sum")

-Note that the more complex statistics may require significantly more processing so performance can be impacted based on which statistics you choose to calculate.
+Note that certain statistics (majority, minority, and unique) require significantly more processing due to expensive counting of unique occurences for each pixel value.

-*New in 0.6*.
-You can use a percentile statistic by specifying ``percentile_<q>`` where ``<q>`` can be a floating point number between 0 and 100.
+You can also use a percentile statistic by specifying ``percentile_<q>`` where ``<q>`` can be a floating point number between 0 and 100.

 User-defined Statistics
 ^^^^^^^^^^^^^^^^^^^^^^^
 *New in 0.6*.
 You can define your own aggregate functions using the ``add_stats`` argument.
 This is a dictionary with the name(s) of your statistic as keys and the function(s) as values.
 For example, to reimplement the `mean` statistic::